ronf/asyncssh/README.rst

 * Many types and formats of `public keys and certificates`__

+  * Including OpenSSH-compatible support for U2F and FIDO2 security keys
   * Including support for X.509 certificates as defined in RFC 6187

 * Support for accessing keys managed by `ssh-agent`__ on UNIX systems